lambda-curry/fntechgit-full-schedule-widget/README.md

    ** onEventClick(event)       = method called upon event click

    ** onStartChat(speakerId)    = method called upon click on "Chat with Speaker", if null then button is hidden

-   ** getShareLink()            = method to retrieve share link.
-We use a method instead of a prop so we avoid re-renders

    ** needsLogin()              = method called when schedule needs user to login - for example on "Add to Schedule".

    title            = widget title, defaults to "Schedule"

    view             = calendar or list, defaults to calendar

+   shareLink        = share url string

    colorSource      = from where to pull the event color; oneOf('type', 'track', 'trackGroup'), defaults to track